 Others are “created” as a result of aggressive captive breeding programs.

 In 2002, Mexico banned the live capture of dolphins from their waters, prompting imports from Cuba, the Caribbean, Japan and other sources.
-According to Ceta-Base and as was widely documented in the press, 28 dolphins captured in a mass drive hunt in the Solomon Islands were transferred in July 2003 to Parque Nizuc Atlantida, which is now owned by Dolphinaris (the same company constructing a new dolphin encounter facility in the Arizona desert).
+According to Ceta-Base and as was widely documented in the press, 28 dolphins captured in a mass drive hunt in the Solomon Islands were transferred in July 2003 to Parque Nizuc Atlantida, which is now owned by Dolphinaris.
 The import of the Solomon Islands dolphins generated considerable international controversy due to the culling practice, leading Australia to question the legality of the transfer.
 International pressure resulted in the Solomon Islands banning further export of live dolphins.
 At least 12 of those dolphins died within five years, though some survived less than a year or even a week after their arrival in Mexico.
-Carnival Cruise Lines sells dolphin excursions to Dolphinaris on their website for $120/adult.
+Carnival Cruise Lines sells dolphin excursions to Dolphinaris on their website for $125/adult.

 Dolphins from the Taiji drive hunts were sold to Cabo Adventures in 2005. *(Source: Ceta-Base.)
-Cabo Adventures is part of the larger Adventures group and a partner of Delphinus, operator of Xcaret Park and five other facilities in the Cancun area, as indicated on their website.
-Interestingly, Delphinus boasts that they are accredited by the Alliance of Marine Mammal Parks & Aquariums (AMMPA), whose home page states the following:
+Cabo Adventures is part of the larger Adventures group and a partner of Delphinus (who is accredited by the Alliance of Marine Mammal Parks & Aquariums/AMMPA), operator of Xcaret Park and five other facilities in the Cancun area, as indicated on their website.

 While Cabo Adventures is not AMMPA accredited and doesn’t claim to be, the affiliation with Delphinus makes for uncomfortable bedfellows.
-New information published by Delfines En Libertad also suggests that Vallarta Adventures (part of the same Adventures group) is responsible for the planned placement of dolphins in a new shopping mall development in Puerta Vallarta.
-It should be noted that both Royal Caribbean and Carnival cruise lines sell excursions to Delphinus facilities.
+Both Royal Caribbean and Carnival cruise lines sell excursions to Delphinus facilities.

 Cruise lines in Europe were put under fire for traveling to the Faroe Islands, site of the yearly grindadráp pilot whale slaughter, but the industry has largely escaped negative attention in the Caribbean and Mexico for their role in perpetuating the SWD industry and profiting heavily from it.
 With pricing starting at $100 per person, and an estimated 80% of customers at those facilities coming directly from cruise ships, the solution to ending the suffering of these dolphins starts with severing the partnership between cruises and SWD programs.